andreagrisafi/SALTED/README.rst

    :code:`python3 -m salted.init_features`

    An optional :code:`sparsify` subsection can be added to the :code:`inp.descriptor` section in order to reduce the feature space size down to :code:`ncut` sparse features selected using a "farthest point sampling" (FPS) algorithm.
-In order to reduce the computational burden of this procedure, it is possible to perform the FPS selection over a prescribed subset of :code:`nsamples` configurations, chosen at random from the entire training dataset.
+To facilitate this procedure, it is possible to perform the FPS selection over a prescribed subset of :code:`nsamples` configurations, chosen at random from the entire training dataset.

 - Sparsify training set by selecting a subset :code:`Menv` of atomic environments in order to compute sparse kernels and truncated RKHS projectors as described in Ref.(4).
 The non-linearity degree of the model must be defined at this stage by setting the variable :code:`z` as a positive integer. :code:`z=1` corresponds to a linear model.
 The truncation of small and negative eigenvalues when computing the RKHS projector can be modulated by the threshold :code:`eigcut` (default value $10^{-10}$).